rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 </pre>

 Next, add any of the properties described below along with their values.
 Every property listed below is optional.
+You can view these operator configuration [examples](https://github.com/rabbitmq/cluster-operator/tree/main/docs/examples) in GitHub.

 ### <a name='labels-annotations' class='anchor' href='#labels-annotations'>Labels and Annotations</a>